Battle of Cambrai (1917): Third Army

 On the IV Corps front, the 51st (Highland) Division (Major-General George Harper) was held at Flesquières, its first objective, which left the attacking divisions on each flank exposed to enfilade fire.
 Harper had used a local variation of the tank drill instead of the standard one laid down by the Tank Corps.
 (Note: Hammond rebutted claims that Harper's changes contributed to the British failure and wrote that they had been exaggerated by Wilfrid Miles, Christopher Baker-Carr and others.
 The attack was the sixth occasion when the division operated with tanks and the ground in the 51st (Highland) Division area had far more small fortifications.
 The methods chosen had been tested in training and were not the cause of the check at Flesquières, which was due to the presence in the German 54th Division of Field Artillery Regiment 108 (FAR 108), specially trained in anti-tank tactics and the reluctance of Harper, to commit his reserve brigade.)
 Flesquières was one of the most fortified points in the German line and was flanked by other strong points.
 Its defenders under Major Krebs acquitted themselves well against the tanks, almost forty being knocked out by the artillery in the vicinity.
 (Note: Some accounts claim five were knocked out by an artillery officer, Theodor Krüger, of FAR 108.
 Haig's dispatch praised the gunner's bravery in his diary.
 There is little evidence for Krüger's actions, although it is possible that he may have been responsible for as many as nine tanks.
 Twenty-eight tanks were lost in the action, through German artillery-fire and breakdowns.
 Haig concluded that skirmishing infantry was needed, to bring the artillery crews under small-arms fire to allow the tanks to operate.)
-The Lone gunner of Flesquières (a common explanation of the "mythical" German officer) ignored the fact that the British tanks were opposed by a specialist anti-tank unit benefiting from the experience against French tanks in the Nivelle Offensive.
+There developed a myth of a lone gunner of Flesquières, credited for numerous tank kills which halted advances there, which ignored the fact that the British tanks were opposed by a specialist anti-tank unit benefiting from the experience against French tanks in the Nivelle Offensive.
 The Germans abandoned Flesquières during the night.